hybula/whmcs-turnstile/README.md

 const hybulaTurnstileLocations = ['login', 'register', 'checkout', 'ticket', 'contact'];
 ```

+Final notes: Due to some limitations, the captcha will **NOT** be shown when there is an active admin session.
+If you want to test it, open up your WHMCS in a private window.

 ### Contribute
 Contributions are welcome in a form of a pull request (PR).